Ophthalmology Conferences | Ophthalmology Meetings | Eye Conferences | Berlin | Germany | Europe Meetings | Workshops

 Past Conference Report

-37th European Ophthalmology Congress which is held in the leading global city Vancouver, Canada attracting country's economic and cultural hub and one of main financial and industrial capitals.
+38th European Ophthalmology Congress which is held in the leading global city London, UK attracting country's economic and cultural hub and one of main financial and industrial capitals.

-Ophthalmologists, researchers, physicians, students and other healthcare professionals gathered from all over the world gathered to participate in the Euro-Ophthalmology 2023, Conference at Vancouver, Canada.
+Ophthalmologists, researchers, physicians, students and other healthcare professionals gathered from all over the world gathered to participate in the Euro-Ophthalmology 2024, Conference at London, UK.
 Our Conference covered the novel research in the field of Ophthalmology.
-Euro-Ophthalmology 2023 was organized by Conference series LLC Ltd.
+Euro-Ophthalmology 2024 was organized by Conference series.

-The goal of Ophthalmology Conference is to provide a platform for the international relationships among the researchers involved in the field of Euro-Ophthalmology 2023.
-Euro-Ophthalmology Conference started with opening ceremony and followed by the Honourable guests, Keynote talk & plenary sessions by renowned speakers.
+The goal of Ophthalmology Conference is to provide a platform for the international relationships among the researchers involved in the field of Euro-Ophthalmology 2024.
+Euro-Ophthalmology Conference started with opening ceremony and followed by the Honorable guests, Keynote talk & plenary sessions by renowned speakers.

 Our sincere thanks to the moderator, Chair & Co-Chairs for flawless execution of the conference program.